 In the form for launching the application:

 - Select the project and reservation used for the course.
 The reservation field will only be visible if you have an active reservation you have access to use.

 The files for course environments (modules) can be created in

-www_puhti_modules directory can be created if it does not exist.
+The directories can be created if they do not exist.